Ambitus: Laws and restrictions

-The Lex Pompeia (52 BC), passed when Pompeius was sole consul for part of that year, appears to have been rather a measure passed for the occasion of the trials then had and contemplated than any thing else.
+The Lex Pompeia (52 BC), passed when Pompeius was sole consul for part of that year, appears to have been rather a measure passed for the occasion of the trials then had and contemplated than anything else.
 It provided for the mode of naming the judices, and shortened the proceedings.
 When C. Julius Caesar obtained the supreme power in Rome, he used to recommend some of the candidates to the people, who, of course, followed his recommendation.
 As to the consulship, he managed the appointments to that office just as he pleased.
 The Lex Julia de Ambitu was passed (18 BC) in the time of Augustus, and it excluded from office for five years those who were convicted of bribery.
 But as the penalty was milder than those under the former laws, we must conclude that they were repealed in whole or in part.
 Another Lex Julia de Ambitu was passed (8 BC) apparently to amend the law of 18 BC.
 Candidates were required to deposit a sum of money before canvassing, which was forfeited if they were convicted of bribery.
 If any violence was used by a candidate, he was liable to exile (aquae et ignis interdictio).

 The popular forms of election were observed during the time of Augustus.
 Under Tiberius they ceased.
 Tacitus observes, "The comitia were transferred from the campus to the patres," the senate.

 While the choice of candidates was thus partly in the hands of the senate, bribery and corruption still influenced the elections, though the name of ambitus was, strictly speaking, no longer applicable.
 But in a short time, the appointment to public offices was entirely in the power of the emperors; and the magistrates of Rome, as well as the populus, were merely the shadow of that which had once a substantial form.
 A Roman jurist, of the imperial period (Modestinus), in speaking of the Julia Lex de Ambitu, observes, "This law is now obsolete in the city, because the creation of magistrates is the business of the princeps, and does not depend on the pleasure of the populus; but if any one in a municipium should offend against this law in canvassing for a sacerdotium or magistratus, he is punished, according to a senatus consultum, with infamy, and subjected to a penalty of 100 aurei".